Sloana/multinational-retail-data-centralisation/README.md

 There are created three classes.
-1. DataExtractor: in it will be created methods that will extract data from different sources, such as CSV, API, and S3 bucket.
+1. DataExtractor: it will create methods that will extract data from different sources, such as CSV, API, and S3 bucket.
-2. DataConnector: in it will be created methods to connect and upload data into a database.
+2. DataConnector: it will create methods to connect and upload data into a database.
-3. DataCleaning: In it will be created methods that will clean the data to be ready for further analyses.
+3. DataCleaning: It will be created methods that will clean the data to be ready for further analyses.

 Methods created under the DataExtractor class are: